shaileshwebdeveloper/Techcart-website/README.md

-# Techkart Website
+# Techcart Website

 ![image](https://user-images.githubusercontent.com/91751062/202104887-c495ea37-1176-4847-8f86-21077cddc6bf.png)

 What is this? ☝️

-</br> Techkart is leading E-commerce platforms selling a wide range of consumer electronic gadgets.
+</br> Techcart is leading E-commerce platforms selling a wide range of consumer electronic gadgets.
 Anyone can buy product from the techkart with fast global shipping!
 This was a collabartive project with 5 team members successfully completed in 5 days.

 </br>